midlantica/LovelyBunchOfCoconuts/content/quotes/The-more-corrupt-the-state-the-more-numerous-the-laws.md

 ---
-title: "The more corrupt the state, the more numerous the laws"
+title: 'The more corrupt the state, the more numerous the laws'
 ---

 ## "The more corrupt the state, the more numerous the laws."